Venus Reward Token Price Reaches $0.0004 on Major Exchanges (VRT)

-Venus Reward Token (CURRENCY:VRT) traded 4% lower against the U.S. dollar during the 24-hour period ending at 13:00 PM E.T. on January 29th.
-One Venus Reward Token coin can now be purchased for $0.0004 or 0.00000001 BTC on major exchanges.
-During the last seven days, Venus Reward Token has traded 17.8% higher against the U.S. dollar.
-Venus Reward Token has a market capitalization of $8.31 million and $170,442.00 worth of Venus Reward Token was traded on exchanges in the last day.
+Venus Reward Token (CURRENCY:VRT) traded 11% higher against the dollar during the 1-day period ending at 10:00 AM E.T. on January 30th.
+Venus Reward Token has a market capitalization of $9.18 million and approximately $212,209.00 worth of Venus Reward Token was traded on exchanges in the last day.
+One Venus Reward Token coin can now be purchased for approximately $0.0004 or 0.00000001 BTC on cryptocurrency exchanges.
+In the last week, Venus Reward Token has traded up 23% against the dollar.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.